Hassanat-Awodipe/me/blog_posts/how_to_add_a_table_of_content.md

 >
 > Note that the tag, attribute and link destination for all the main sections were the same but not the sub-sections.
 The difference was with the name of the sub-section

 ##### Now, go forth and make your Notebook as structured as possible!

 ---

-Side Note: I also learnt that you could add two space bar at the end of your cuurent line to take the cursor to the next line.
+Side Note: I also learnt that you could press the space bar twice at the end of your current line to take the cursor to the next line.
+If you want to learn more about html, you may check [here](https://www.w3schools.com/html/html_links.asp)